algorithmica-org/algorithmica/content/english/hpc/complexity/languages.md

 -->

 On the lowest level, computers execute *machine code* consisting of binary-encoded *instructions* which are used to control the CPU.
-They are specific, quirky, and require a great deal of intellectual effort to work with, so one of the first things people did after creating computers was creating *programming languages*, which abstract away some details of how computers operate to simplify the process of programming.
+They are specific, quirky, and require a great deal of intellectual effort to work with, so one of the first things people did after creating computers was create *programming languages*, which abstract away some details of how computers operate to simplify the process of programming.

 A programming language is fundamentally just an interface.
 Any program written in it is just a nicer higher-level representation which still at some point needs to be transformed into the machine code to be executed on the CPU — and there are several different means of doing that:

 - From a programmer's perspective, there are two types of languages: *compiled*, which pre-process before executing, and *interpreted*, which are executed during runtime using a separate program called *an interpreter*.
-- From a computer's perspective, there are also two types of languages: *native*, which directly execute machine code, and *managed*, which rely on some sort of *a runtime* to do it.
+- From a computer's perspective, there are also two types of languages: *native*, which directly execute machine code, and *managed*, which rely on some sort of *runtime* to do it.

 Since running machine code in an interpreter doesn't make sense, this makes a total of three types of languages: